trigaten/Learn_Prompting/docs/prompt_injection/leaking.md

 complex topics.
 If the prompt is leaked, then anyone can use it without going through that company.

-With a surge in GPT-3 based startups, this is a real concern.
+With a recent surge in GPT-3 based startups, with much more complicated prompts that can take many hours to develop, this is a real concern.

 ## Practice